ethereum/web3.py/docs/middleware.rst

   either use ``middleware_stack.add()`` from above, or add the default middlewares to your list of new middlewares.

-Below is a (maybe partial) list of built-in middleware.
+Below is a list of built-in middleware.

 Stalecheck
 ~~~~~~~~~~~~